iamscottxu/openBSE/README.en.md

 A high-performance JavaScript bullet-screen (danmaku) engine.
 1000+ at the same time

 ## Summary
 This is a high-performance JavaScript bullet-screen (danmaku) engine and it is very simple and easy to use.
-This bullet-screen engine can render bullet-screen by using CSS3, Canvas 2D and WebGL.
+This bullet-screen engine can render bullet-screen by using CSS3, Canvas 2D, WebGL and SVG.
 This bullet-screen engine can render top, bottom and backward bullet-screen.
 Using Canvas 2D can render at lest 1000 bullet-screens at the same time. (some times can render 1600 ullet-screens at the same time)

 ## Installation and use
 ### Installation